Articles

 • Carrying on a business (although there may be some exceptions to this: if considering this activity, seek professional advice),

-• Acquire an asset from a member, relative of a member or an entity related to a member (except for business property, listed securities and certain other investments),
+• Acquire an asset from a member, relative of a member or an entity related to a member.
+(There is an exception for business property, listed securities and certain other investments),

 • Lend money to a member or relative of a member,